Meta-models for transfer learning in source localisation: Representing AE Maps with Gaussian Processes Regression

 \subsection{Heteroscedastic noise}

-In the experiments, we expect the scale of the observation noise $\sigma_i$ to increase at the extremities of the plate~\cite{jones2022heteroscedastic}.
-In other words, the magnitude of the noise is \textit{input-dependant}: it is not statistically identical over the whole domain (i.e.\ it is not homoscedastic).
+In the experiments, the scale of the additive noise $\sigma_i$ is expected to increase at the extremities of the plate~\cite{jones2022heteroscedastic}.
+As such, the magnitude of the noise is \textit{input-dependant}, and it is not statistically identical over the whole input (i.e.\ it is not homoscedastic).
 Such input-dependent noise can be represented with a heteroscedastic regression.
-Heteroscedasticity is implemented with another GP in a combined model, mapping the inputs $\mathbf{x}_i$ to the variance of the observation noise $\sigma_i$.
-This introduces the \textit{noise-process} $r$, where the prior utilises a constant mean function and another Mat\'{e}rn $3/2$ kernel function (with its own set of hyperparameters).
+Heteroscedasticity is implemented with another GP in a combined model, mapping the inputs $\mathbf{x}_i$ to the scale of the additive noise $\sigma_i$.
+This introduces the \textit{noise-process} $r$, where the prior utilises a constant mean function\footnote{A constant GP mean function does not imply the posterior (predictive) distribution of $r$ is constant, only the mean of its prior distribution.} $m_r(\mathbf{x}_i) = m_r$ and another Mat\'{e}rn $3/2$ kernel function (with its own hyperparameters).
 Therefore, a finite sample from the noise process is distributed as follows,

 Samples from $r$ are exponentiated to define $\boldsymbol{\sigma}$ since the noise variance must be strictly positive (note that, untransformed, a GP will map to any real number).
-The exponential transformation requires a constant mean function in this case, otherwise, the prior of the expected noise variance is limited to $\exp(0) = 1$.
+The exponential transformation requires a constant mean function, otherwise, the prior of the expected noise variance is too large, as a zero mean function would lead to $\exp(0) = 1$.
 The additional hyperparameters from the noise process are now included in the total set $\boldsymbol{\theta}$,